KNZAscalon/KNZAscalon/README.md

 - 👋 Hi, I’m @KNZAscalon
 - 👀 I’m interested in Web 3 development and Data, and AI
-- 🌱 I’m currently learning web 3 development
+- 🌱 I’m currently learning web 3 development and web 3 data science
 - 💞️ I’m looking to collaborate on data related or web 3 jobs
 - 📫 How to reach me ...
 - 😄 Pronouns: ...